Guide To Upper-Level Physics Curriculum

 Program-level student learning outcomes generally focus on overall program outcomes, in contrast to course-level student learning outcomes, which are specific to the knowledge and skills addressed in individual courses.
 Accreditation requirements typically require program-level student learning outcomes to be defined separately for each degree program (e.g., BA, BS, or minor), even though there will often be considerable overlap among these sets of outcomes.
 For more details, see the section on How to Assess Student Learning at the Program Level.
 For examples, see the supplement on Sample Documents for Program-Level Assessment of Student Learning or the PhysPort expert recommendation How do I develop student learning outcomes for physics courses?

 , design of course content and pedagogy, and the student learning environment.
 See Resources below for links to materials for teaching specific upper-level courses.
-The section on Implementing Research-Based Instructional Practices provides general pedagogical guidance as well as guidance on how to design and assess courses based on course-level student learning outcomes.
+The section on Implementing Research-Based Teaching in Your Classroom provides general pedagogical guidance and the section on Supporting Research-Based Teaching in Your Department provides guidance on how to use a cyclic process to design, assess, and improve courses based on student learning outcomes.
 The sections on Instructional Laboratories and Experimental Skills and Computational Skills provide guidance on designing courses that address these skills and integrating these skills throughout the curriculum.
 The section on How to Create and Sustain Effective Change provides guidance on how to structure and sustain curricular change.

 Benefits